peterbabukh/learnwords/README.md

 It is a simple Backbone, Requirejs, Nodejs, Express, Mongodb, Mongoose project with practical use.

 Though this is a ready real app with practical use (see far below), it is a simple app with only basics implemented in it.
-Here I used AMD, BACKBONE, UNDERSCORE templating, REQUIREJS, NODEJS, EXPRESS, MONGODB, MONGOOSE...
+Here I used AMD, BACKBONE, UNDERSCORE, templating, REQUIREJS, NODEJS, EXPRESS, MONGODB, MONGOOSE...
+Checkout Bower and Grunt preprocessors.

+Checkout the difference in the efficiency of the project when all the files are only minified with Grunt, and when the files are compiled into a single build file with the use of Grunt, Grunt-contrib-requirejs and Almond.js.
+The latter alternative is much more efficient.
+In the dist folder you can find both the minified requirejs files, as well as in the dist/req folder you will find the single build file.
+When testing you only need to change the src in the views/layout file.

+Or to play with it you can use the Gruntfile.js to make tasks to your needs and generate all these files yourself.

 I wrote this app to learn the above mentioned tools.
 While reading the code, please, take it into account, that first only the front end was written,